Morgahl/structify/README.md

 @spec convert!(term(), module() | nil, keyword() | map()) :: term()
 ```

-Like `convert/3` but raises `ArgumentError` on error, returns result directly on success.
+Like `convert/3` but raises the appropriate exception on error, returns result directly on success.

 ## Documentation